- Instructions for Form 1099-MISC - Introductory Material

 Enter amounts of $600 or more for all types of rents, such as any of the following.

 Machine rentals (for example, renting a bulldozer to level your parking lot).
-If the machine rental is part of a contract that includes both the use of the machine and the operator, prorate the rental between the rent of the machine (report that in box 1) and the operator's charge (report that as nonemployee compensation in box 7).
+If the machine rental is part of a contract that includes both the use of the machine and the operator, prorate the rental between the rent of the machine (report that in box 1) and the operator's charge (report that as NEC in box 7).

 Pasture rentals (for example, farmers paying for the use of grazing land).